PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 roslaunch parc_robot parc_task1.launch route:=route3
 ```

-* We recommend you play around with at least these two routes to ensure your solution is robust to different start locations.
+* We recommend you play around with at least these three routes to ensure your solution is robust to different start locations.

-* The goal location can be obtained as a ROS parameter as follows:
+* The goal location for this task regardless of the route option can be obtained as a ROS parameter as follows:

 === "Matlab"
     ```matlab